Get us in your inbox

 • Ice-cream parlours

-Matchaya may be locally owned, but its Nihonesque soft-serve is just as authentic as some of Japan's best.
-There are only four flavours (two, if you're at Icon Village) – matcha, houjicha, goma, and Hokkaido milk – though they frequently introduce seasonal ones like sakura and ichigo.
-The soft-serve is excellent on its own (from $5.90 a cup) or you can add classically Japanese toppings such as kinako powder and warabi mochi.
-The Cathay outlet also has a small dine-in nook where they serve kakigori and fondue in matcha, houjich and sesame flavours.
-Go for the Houjicha soft-serve, for its toasty aroma and caramel-like notes, and preferably with some of those wobbly warabi mochi.
+Matchaya may be locally owned, but its Nihonesque soft-serve is just as authentic as some of Japan’s best.
+There are only four flavours – matcha, houjicha, goma, and Hokkaido milk – though seasonal flavours like sakura and ichigo are frequently introduced.
+The soft-serve is excellent on its own (from $6 a cup) or you can add classically Japanese toppings such as kinako powder and warabi mochi.
+Go for the houjicha soft-serve for its toasty aroma and caramel-like notes, and preferably with some of those wobbly warabi mochi ($9.90).

 • Restaurants